Timothy Daniel Sullivan: Publicist

 He owned and edited a number of publications (The Nation, Dublin Weekly News and Young Ireland).
 In December 1887, he published reports of meetings by the Irish National League.
 As a result, he was convicted and imprisoned for two months under the Crimes Act.

 As well as writing the Irish national hymn "God Save Ireland", he wrote the adopted anthem of the All-for-Ireland League: "All for Ireland!
-One for all! and popular pieces such as "Song from the Backwoods" and "Michael Dwyer".
+One for all! and popular pieces such as Dear Old Ireland, "Song from the Backwoods" and "Michael Dwyer".

 Family

-He was married to Catherine (Kate) Healy who was the sister of Tim Healy, first Governor General of the Irish Free State in 1922.
+He was married to Catherine (Kate) Healy who was the sister of Tim Healy, the first Governor General of the Irish Free State in 1922.
 A number of his descendants were people of outstanding distinction.
 His son Timothy was Chief Justice of Ireland from 1936 to 1946.
-His daughter Frances was an Irish-language activist in Craobh an Chéitinnigh, the Keating branch of the Gaelic League (Conradh na Gaelige) and a lecturer in Irish.
+His daughter Frances was an Irish-language activist in Craobh an Chéitinnigh, the Keating branch of the Gaelic League (Conradh na Gaeilge) and a lecturer in Irish.
 His daughter Anne (who had sixteen children) was the mother of politician Kevin O'Higgins, one of the dominant political figures of the 1920s.
 Sullivan's great-grandson Tom O'Higgins served as Chief Justice of Ireland from 1974 to 1985.

-His brother, Alexander Martin Sullivan, author of New Ireland and a fervent constitutional and cultural nationalist, was owner and editor of The Nation after Gavan Duffy, and prior to Timothy Daniel Sullivan.
+His brother, Alexander Martin Sullivan, author of New Ireland and a fervent constitutional and cultural nationalist, was the owner and editor of The Nation after Gavan Duffy, and prior to Timothy Daniel Sullivan.